DWR - Program Assistant I

 OR

-Additional appropriate education will substitute for the required experience on a year-for-year basis.
+Appropriate education will substitute for the required experience on a year-for-year basis.

 Please note: The required experience must be substantiated within the work experience section of your application.
 Your resume will not be reviewed to determine if you meet the minimum qualifications; only the work experience section of your application will be reviewed to determine this.
 "See Resume" statements on the application will not be accepted.
 In addition, part-time work will be prorated.